A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Search with A Hash Index

-Table \ref{hammingRadiusSIFT} and \ref{hammingRadiusGIST} explain the reason.
-These tables recorded the number of queries (the total number is 10,000 on SIFT1M and 1,000 on GIST1M) which successfully located 50,000 samples in different hamming radius with different code length utilizing hash bucket search approach.
+Table \ref{hammingRadiusSIFT} and \ref{hammingRadiusGIST} record the number of queries (the total number is 10,000 on SIFT1M and 1,000 on GIST1M) which successfully located 50,000 samples in different hamming radius with different code length with the hash bucket search approach.
 As the code length increases, the number of hash buckets corresponding to the same hamming radius increases almost exponentially.
 Moreover, as the code length increases, the base points are more diversified.
-And we need to increase the hamming radius to locate enough number of samples.
+Thus we need to increase the hamming radius to locate enough number of samples.
 These two reasons cause the locating time grows exponentially as the code length increases for the hash bucket search approach.
 As a result, the hash bucket search approach has no practical meaning if the code length is longer than 64.

-When the code length is fixed, Figure \ref{Locatingvssamples} shows that the locating time of the hamming ranking approach grows linearly as the number of locating sample increases while the locating time of the hash bucket search approach grows super-linearly as the number of locating sample increases.
-And the slope of the hamming ranking approach is much smaller than that of the hash bucket search approach.
-It just because as the number of locating sample increases, we need to increase the hamming radius to locate enough samples successfully.
-Thus, we need to visit much more hash buckets.